atom/flight-manual.atom.io/CONTRIBUTING.md

 ### Menu Names

-Menu names should always be presented in italics and separated by the greater-than sign, `>`: *File > New*
+Menu names should always be presented in italics and each level should be separated by a single greater-than sign, `>`: *File > New*

 ### Names of UI Elements